 - Barracuda CloudGen Firewall private IP address - Enter a static private IP address from the subnet the firewall is deployed to.
 The first four and the last IP addresses in the subnet are reserved by Azure.

-- Custom firewall VM size – If not already configured, change the virtual machine size.
+- VM size - If not already configured, change the virtual machine size.

-Advanced networking options – Enable or disable Azure Accelerated Networking if the size of your virtual machine meets the requirements.
+Accelerated networking - Enable or disable Azure Accelerated Networking if the size of your virtual machine meets the requirements of Microsoft.

 - SSH management access - Select Enabled to allow SSH access to the Barracuda CloudGen Firewall, and enter the SSH public key.